dnsos/rails-poc/README.md

 ## What is not covered?

 Many things.
 Rails is complex and this guide is merely a basic proof-of-concept.
-Some things that are not covered are:

-- deployment

 ## Development tooling

 ### Extensions

-Add the extensions listed in `.vscode/extensions.json` for a better development experience.
+First off, add the extensions listed in `.vscode/extensions.json` for a better development experience.

-### Syntax highliting
+### Syntax highlighting

+The installed extensions will provide a proper syntax highlighting for Ruby files.

-Add the following associations to your `settings.json`:
+For the commonly used ERB files, add the following associations to your `settings.json`:

 ```json
 "files.associations": {